eymay/Embedded-Image-Processing/README.md

-At the end of integrating parameters and code from numerous sources and trying to implement the desired values from the documentation, we obtained data from DCMI, shown at Figure [6](#dcmiBytes){reference-type="ref" reference="dcmiBytes"}.
-However, as a group this is our first image processing project with a camera and we still did not know how to convert it to a visible image.
+At the end of integrating parameters and code from numerous sources and trying to implement the desired values from the documentation, we obtained data from DCMI, as shown below.
+However, I still did not know how to convert it to a visible image.

 ![First Image Bytes Obtained via DCMI at STM32